jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmd:: About @smart_qualid {? @univ_name_list }

-   Displays information about the :n:`@smart_qualid` object, which, if a proof is open,  may be a hypothesis of the selected goal(s), or an accessible theorem, axiom, etc.: its kind (module, constant, assumption, inductive, constructor, abbreviation, …), long name, type, implicit arguments and
+   Displays information about the :n:`@smart_qualid` object, which, if a proof is open,  may be a hypothesis of the selected goal, or an accessible theorem, axiom, etc.: its kind (module, constant, assumption, inductive, constructor, abbreviation, …), long name, type, implicit arguments and